christophenoel/geozarr-spec/README.md

 * a Coordinate variable
 * an Auxiliary variable

-The following set of standard names are typically used
+The following set of standard names are typically used:
 * grid_latitude, grid_longitude (spatial coordinates as degrees)
 * projection_x_coordinate, projection_y_coordinates (spatial coordinates as per projection)
 * sensor_band_identifier (multisptrectal band identifier)
 * radiation_wavelength (hyperspectral wave length)

+### Coordinate Reference System

 The **grid_mapping** variable defined by DataArray variable defines  the coordinate reference system (CRS) used for the horizontal spatial coordinate values.
 The grid_mapping value indicates the Auxliary variable that holds all the CF attribute describing the cRS.